University of Nebraska–Lincoln Scholarships | Automatic, Competitive & Hidden Awards

 • Tuition, housing, and what families actually pay on average

-• Automatic merit scholarships and GPA/test score cutoffs
+• Automatic merit scholarships and GPA/test thresholds

 • Competitive and departmental awards worth applying for

-• Honors and out-of-state tuition reduction programs
+• Honors and reciprocity programs that cut tuition

 📊 Admissions Snapshot